benitomartin/github-issues-multiagent-intelligence/README.md

 ### Repositories

-This file defines which repositories to pull issues from, how many issues to pull, and in what state (e.g. open, closed, or all).
+This file defines which repositories to pull issues from, how many issues to pull, and in what state (e.g., open, closed, or all).

 ```bash
 - owner: scikit-learn